 - Applicants must have completed their First-Year Writing Requirement with a final grade of C or higher.
-Transfer students who completed the FYWR with a transfer course approved by Sweetland will need to show proof of receiving a grade of B or higher. - Applicants must have declared a major by the end of the term they apply to the Minor in Writing - Applicants must have at least three full terms remaining in their program - Applicants must be able to enroll in WRITING 220 in their first semester in the Minor
+Transfer students who completed the FYWR with a transfer course approved by Sweetland will need to show proof of receiving a grade of C or higher. - Applicants must have at least three full terms remaining in their program. - Applicants must be able to enroll in WRITING 220 in their first semester in the Minor.